igutierrezm/MANOVABNPTest.jl/README.md

 # MANOVABNPTest.jl

-A Julia package that implements the (BNP) MANOVA model described in Gutiérrez et al. (2021).
-See the documentation for details and the getting started vignette for a working example.
+A Julia package that implements the Bayesian nonparametric (BNP) MANOVA model described in Gutiérrez et al. (2022).

 ## Installation